 We are a group of students from the University of Turin and the Polytechnic University of Turin, mostly from a STEM background.

-If you’re interested in taking part in any way in our research projects or learning activities, feel free to drop an email at: info(at)mljc.it
+If you’re interested in taking part in any way in our research projects or learning activities, feel free to drop us an email.

 What we do